GfSE/SpecIF/tutorials/06_Very-Simple-Model-FMC.md

 - The model-diagram above defines three resources, the diagram itself and each of the depicted model-elements.

-Let us first look at the relations of the model-elements; using SpecIF terminology we would say the statements made with the resources of the model.
-Below the statements for one of the model-elements, namely \'FiCo-Application\' are shown:
+Let us first look at the relations of the model-elements.
+A relation is represented by a statement made with the respective resources.
+Below, the statements for one of the model-elements, namely \'FiCo-Application\' are shown:

 ![Very Simple Model Relations](./images/Very-Simple-Model-Relations.png)

-- Whereas the model-diagram shown first was created by an engineer to define an aspect of the model, the diagram shown above is a dynamically created view of all relations of a particular model-element, \'FiCo-Application\' in this case.
+- Whereas the model-diagram shown first was created by an engineer to define an aspect of the model, the graph above shows all relations with a particular model-element, \'FiCo-Application\' in this case.
-- An accumulation of *all* relations is shown, no matter how and where they have been defined; it is the semantic net around the selected element with a radius of one.
+- An accumulation of *all* relations with this model-element is shown, no matter where they have been defined; it is the semantic net around the selected element with a radius of one.
 - We see that the selected model-element is shown on one diagram and that it writes and reads another model-element.
 - Each arrow is a statement, e.g. \'FiCo-Application reads FiCo-Data\'.
 - The icon in front of a model-element name helps to distinguish the fundamental model-element types.
 The icon is consistently defined for all instances in the respective *resourceClass* below.